-ADVANCED MANAGEMENT DEVELOPMENT PROGRAM (AMP)
+ADVANCED MANAGEMENT DEVELOPMENT PROGRAM (AMP) This program is not currently available.

 HBS Buffalo’s Advanced Management Development program is designed for individuals on a management career track who aspire to general management responsibility.
 It is a program that challenges students to learn new tools, assimilate large amounts of information and apply these tools in a focused classroom environment.
 In short, the program is designed to train future business leaders.